 - Hired equipment can be arranged for your stay with prior notice

 - Fridge for medication can be supplied

-Up to 4.5 miles (7km) with up to 450 feet (140m) of ascent; walking generally on good paths and tracks; some rocky or stony sections
+Walks are up to 4½ miles (7km) with up to 450 feet (140m) of ascent; walking generally on good paths and tracks; some rocky or stony sections